DPlayer234/houston-tools/README.md

 # define some regions here. the first is considered the default.
 # this allows users to pick when they want their birthday to start.
+# note that the index into this is stored in the database.
 [[bot.perks.birthday.regions]]
 name = "Europe/Africa (UTC+0)"
 time_offset = "0:00:00"